 Over-sizing the stabilized staging area may result in disturbance of existing vegetation in excess of that required for the project.
-This increases costs, as well as required for the project.
-This increases costs, as wen as requirements for long-term stabilization following the construction period.
+This increases costs, as well as requirements for long-term stabilization following the construction period.
 When designing the stabilized staging area, minimize the area of disturbance to the extent practical.